 In addition to its use in planning hydrographic surveys, AWOIS is a valuable tool and information source for marine archaeologists and historians, fishermen, divers, salvage operators, and others in the marine community.

 Once you download an AWOIS file, you can open that file directly in a mapping application, such as Google Earth or Google Maps.
 You can then navigate directly to your area of interest and obtain information about individual features.
-Clicking on any AWOIS item will bring up additional information, such feature type, position, and history.
+Clicking on any AWOIS item will bring up additional information, such as feature type, position, and history.

 - AWOIS records are not comprehensive.
 There are wrecks in AWOIS that do not appear on the nautical chart and wrecks on the nautical chart that do not appear in AWOIS.